Reggie weed is the lowest quality weed you can get.

 Is Reggie’s weed bad?

-Reggie weed is a low-quality weed that results from poor growing practices.
-Reggie weed is only grown outside.
+It is a low-quality weed that results from poor growing practices.
+It is only grown outside.

 Reggie weed is not something you want if you use cannabis for medical purposes.
 It provides no medicinal benefits to the user.
 Reggie is also known as dirt weed, which stoners avoid at all costs.

 Reggie weed is low-grade cannabis with a burnt aftertaste.
-Smoking Reggie weed produces no distinct cannabis flavor.
+Smoking this weed produces no distinct cannabis flavor.
 There will be no strong notes from your favorite cannabis strains.

 Reggie weed also tastes like cannabis sitting in your drawer for months.
 When you consume old cannabis, its potency is reduced and irritates your throat and lungs.
-Reggie weed tastes bad and has a musty flavor.
+It tastes bad and has a musty flavor.
 You might even get the impression that you smoked mildew!

 Poor storage practices are to blame for the bad taste.
 As a result, bad weed loses its potency and potential flavor.
 It doesn’t feel like you’re smoking a plant when you roll up a joint of brick weed because you can only taste the smoke with no specific flavor or characteristics.